2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

     --action=ALLOW \
     --rules=tcp:80 \
     --source-ranges=0.0.0.0/0 \
     --target-tags=krossboard-server
 ```

+> if prompted, answer `y`es to enable Compute Engine API.

+## Get Access to Krossboard UI
-Then open a browser tab and point it to this URL `http://KROSSBOARD_IP/`, changing `KROSSBOARD_IP` to the IP address of the Krossboard instance (can be get from the GCP console).
+Open a browser tab and point it to this URL `http://KROSSBOARD_IP/`, changing `KROSSBOARD_IP` to the IP address of the Krossboard instance (can be get from the GCP console).

 The default username and password to sign in are: